Hey everyone, welcome to the ScubaOtter about us page.

 If you’re here, I assume you want to learn a little bit more about the people involved with the site.

-I started scuba diving from 16 and want to do my part to help bring this hobby to more people.
+I started scuba diving at 16 years old and want to do my part to help bring this hobby to more people.

-What seperates ScubaOtter from other similar dive websites, is that no content is ever written without a team member touching the equipment, diving the site, or being knowledgable in a subject area.
+What separates ScubaOtter from other similar dive websites, is that no content is ever written without a team member touching the equipment, diving the site, or being knowledgable in a subject area.